-An addition to the ending was made for some European coutries due to certain laws prohibiting a film from letting a "bad guy" get away at the end of a film.
-In the new ending, after Scottie looks down from the belltower (the original ending) there is a shot of Midge sitting next to a radio listening to reports of police tracking down Gavin Elster.
-As Midge turns off the radio the news flash also reports that 3 Berkeley students got caught bringing a cow up the stairs of a campus building.
-Scottie enters the room, looks at Midge plainly, and then looks out a window.
+An additional ending was made during post production for some European countries due to certain laws prohibiting a film from letting a "bad guy" get away at the end of a film.
+In the new ending, after Scottie looks down from the bell tower (the original ending) there is a short scene of Midge in her apartment sitting next to a radio and listening to reports of the police tracking down Gavin Elster hiding out in Europe.
+As Midge turns off the radio, the news flash also reports that three Berkeley students got caught bringing a cow up the stairs of a campus building.
+Scottie enters the apartment, looks at Midge plainly, and then looks out a window.
 Midge makes two drinks and gives one to Scottie.
-It ends with both of them looking out the window.
-This ending can be found on the restoration laserdisc.
+The scene ends with both of them looking out the window without saying a single word to each other.
+This alternate ending can be found on the restoration laser disc.
 See more »

 105 of 121 people found this review helpful.

 Was this review helpful to you?